karthikraji2020/uigenkit/README.md

 ---
 ## Overview
 **UiGenKit** is a multi-featured application designed for designers and developers.
-It simplifies the process of generating and copying CSS code for color palettes, gradients, and modern UI patterns like Soft-UI (Neumorphism).
+It simplifies the process of generating and copying CSS code for color palettes, gradients, and modern UI patterns like Soft UI (Neumorphism).
 With a vast collection of fresh, user-generated palettes, UiGenKit empowers creators with the latest design tools for their projects.

 ---
 ## :film_projector: DEMO